It was the cover art that caught my eye.

 The album – or single rather – was “Perfect” by Fairground Attraction.
-Its rootsy bass refrain stuck up in my head and began to shimmer and shift with an unfamiliar hint of malice.
+Its bass refrain struck up in my head and began to shimmer and shift with an unfamiliar hint of malice.

 I expanded the window and squinted into the patchwork of Recently Played songs, trying to make sense of why it suddenly indicated a crime scene.

-No, I chided myself once I could see beyond the surface glimmer of the melodies.
-There was too much else in the mix for this to have been a nostalgic run, though she had always been a sucker for that kind of thing.
+No, I chided myself once I had dug under the surface glimmer of the melodies.
+There was too much else in the mix for this to have been a nostalgic run, although she had always been a sucker for that kind of thing.